-INST ITUT TION FYE June 30, 2005 FYE June 30, 2006

-I. Gen eral Administration NAME NAME

-List name of the individual who has the responsibility for:

-A. Coordination of all student assistance at the institution

-B. Development of institutional plans for

-C. Sub-allocations of funds among department or programs for the assistance program listed in (B) above, if the institution has decided to make such sub-allocation

-D. Selection of recipients and offering of awards for:

-1) Need-based, undergraduate student assistance

-2) Each program listed in B

-E. Payment authorization for assistance awards:
+INSTITUTION FYE June 30, 2010 FYE June 30, 2011 General Administration NAME NAME List name of the individual who has the responsibility for: A. Coordination of all student assistance at the institution B. Development of institutional plans for the administration of student assistance programs C. Sub-allocations of funds among department or programs for the assistance program listed in (B) above, if the institution has decided to make such sub-allocation D. Selection of recipients and offering of awards for: 1) Need-based, undergraduate student assistance 2) Each program listed in B E. Payment authorization for assistance awards: 1) Need-based 2) Merit program 3) Work study programs F. Disbursement of awards G. Maintenance of records for State-Funded programs H. Maintenance of accounting records

-1) Need-based

-2) Merit program

-3) Work study programs

-F. Disbursement of awards

-G. Maintenance of records for State-Funded programs

-Н. Maintenance of accounting records

-I. Establishment of levels of expenditure

 II.
-Financ cial Aid Committee YES NO OTHER A. Has the institution established a financial aid committee to advise the financial aid director regarding institution policies for state-funded student aid?
-B. List members of committee: Has the institution Identified a procedure by which students can appeal decisions of the financial aid office?
-Disseminated that information to students III.
+Finan cial Aid Committee YES NO OTHER A. Has the institution established a financial aid committee to advise the financial aid director regarding institution policies for state-funded student aid?
+B. List members of committee: Has the institution 1) Identified a procedure by which students can appeal decisions of the financial aid office?
+2) Disseminated that information to students III.
 Stude nt Consumer Information Requirements A. Are students fully informed of the availability of all State-funded student aid programs?
-Are students made aware that: 1) The Colorado General Assembly is the source of undergraduate merit funds; and 2) Colorado Leveraging Educational Assistance Program consists of state and federal funds?
-B. How are the students informed C. Does information include, at the minimum: 1) Names of the programs?
+Are s tudents made aware that: 1) The Colorado General Assembly is the source of undergraduate merit funds; and 2) Colorado Leveraging Educational Assistance 2) Colorado Leveraging Educational Assistance Program consists of state and federal funds?
+B. How are the students informed?
+C. Does information include, at the minimum: 1) Names of the programs?
 2) The amount of assistance from each program?
 3) The eligibility requirements for each program?
+III.
 4) The criteria used to elect recipients from the group of eligible applicants?
 5) The application process for each program?
 6) The packaging policy of the institution?
-7) What the student must do to retain eligibility, including "Standards of Satisfactory Academic Progress for Financial Aid?"
-(Section 3.02) 8) What penalties may be imposed for fraud or abuse?
+7) What the student must do to retain eligibility, including "Standards of Satisfactory Academic Progress for Financial Aid" (Section 3.02)?
+8) What penalties may be imposed for fraud or abuse?

 9) Procedures for appeal of disputed decisions?

-PART 2 THE INSTITUTION'S COMMITMENT TO SERVING STUDENTS

-IV.
-Notic ee of Status YES NO OTHER A. Are students who submit applications for state-funded student assistance notified of the status of their application?
+PART 2 THE INSTITUTION'S COMMITMENT TO SERVING STUDENTS YES NO OTHER IV.
+Notice of Status A. Are students who submit applications for state-funded student assistance notified of the status of their application?
 B. Is notification given on all need based award offers?
-C. Are notifications of awards provided in: Written form?
-Verbal?
-Other?
+C. Are notifications of awards provided in: 1) Written form?
+2) Electronic form 3) Verbal?
+4) Other?
 For verbal notification, is conversation documented by note to file with date, time, and message?
-D. Are all application forms and award status notices maintained in the financial aid office?
-V. Satist Factory Progress A. Has the institution established "Standards of Satisfactory Academic Progress" which must be met if students are to continue to receive State-funded student assistance?
-B. Do the standards address both: Good standing Academic progress C. Do the standards provide for: 1) The grade point for need-based programs (or academic status if grade point is not calculated for the program) which must be achieved each term and/or the cumulative grade point for undergraduates (or academic status) which must be maintained to continue to be eligible for state-funded student assistance.
-2) The cumulative grade point (3.0 or above) for merit 2) The cumulative grade point (3.0 or above) for merit programs that must be achieved to continue to be eligible for state merit grants except as allowed in the guidelines.
-3) The number of hours attributable toward a degree or YES NO OTHER
+Are all application forms and award status notices D. maintained in the financial aid office?
+V. Satisfactory Progress Has the institution established "Standards of Satisfactory A. Academic Progress" which must be met if students are to continue to receive State-funded student assistance?
+B. Do the standards address both: 1) Good standing?
+2) Academic progress?
+C. Do the standards provide for: The grade point for need-based programs (or 1) academic status if grade point is not calculated for the program) which must be achieved each term and/or the cumulative grade point for undergraduates (or academic status) which must be maintained to assistance?